Menachem's Writings

 I have a friend, a professor of medicine, who travels far and wide.
 He told me of a recent conversation with a Japanese colleague concerning the pronunciation of English words.
 The old joke about the Japanese (the Chinese too) eating flied lice is indeed true.
 That's really how they say it.
 Not only that, says the Japanese doctor, but even when you say fried rice, I hear "flied lice".
 The "r" sound is foreign to his ear.

-My friend draws from this that there is physiologic component at play.
+My friend draws from this that there is physiologic component at play (his field is not physiology).
 Clearly it is not something inherited in the build of the larynx nor in the shape of the mouth at birth.
-Second generation Japanese (and other races) born in America sound like any "native" [white] American from the same geographic area; to the extent that sometimes you hear a voice and, turning around, you are surprised to see the matching face.
+Second generation Japanese (and other races) born in America sound like any native [white] American from the same geographic area, to the extent that sometimes you hear a voice and, turning around, you are surprised to see the matching face.

 In contrast to Charles Darwin's belief that "Fuegians and Australian Aboriginals" are somewhere on the evolutionary scale between apes and the English gentleman, all humans, from all over the globe, are in essence, born physiologically identical.
 While each person may not use all of her physical nor mental capabilities, the ability is always present.